mimiframework/Mimi.jl/docs/src/tutorials/tutorial_5.md

     # Exclude the sampling() call, or use the following for simple random sampling:
     # sampling(MCSData)

-    # For Sobol sampling, specify N, and calc_second_order, which defaults to false.
+    # For Sobol sampling, specify N, and calc_second_order, which defaults to true.
     # sampling(SobolData, N=10000, calc_second_order=true)

     # assign RVs to model Parameters